Kat9-123/Elite/README.md

 mainly true object layering and occlusion.
 I decided not to implement these feautures because
 <s>I was too lazy</s> it wasn't necessary for this project and because it would cause unnecessary lag.
 Actual frustum culling would be nice though...

+It also doesn't support audio which I do want to change at some point.

 Features:
 - Fully written in C#